WaqasSaleem97/CC_F25/Lab_Tasks/Lab_3/Lab3.md

 - `merge_commit.png`
 - `push_after_merge.png`
 - `rebase_pull.png`
+- `push_after_rebase.png`

 ---

 **Summary:**
-- `git pull` merges remote changes with your local commits, possibly creating a merge commit.
+- `git pull --no-rebase` merges remote changes with your local commits, possibly creating a merge commit.
 - `git pull --rebase` keeps commit history linear by replaying your local commits on top of the updated remote branch.
 - Both are ways to resolve push conflicts when your local repo is behind the remote.